anothermimich/K01/readme.md

 ## Flashing

-As this board is not merged in the official [qmk](https://qmk.fm/) or [vial](https://get.vial.today/) repository you will need to change the folder path or add this rep into that specific path to compile and flash it.
+As this board is not merged in the official [qmk](https://qmk.fm/) or [vial](https://get.vial.today/) repository you will need to change the folder path or download and move this files into that specific path to compile and flash it.

 ### Vial